Raymond R. Swisher

 - PhD, Sociology, University of North Carolina at Chapel Hill

 - MA, Sociology, University of North Carolina at Chapel Hill

 - MCRP, City and Regional Planning, The Ohio State University

 - BA, Geography, The Ohio State University

-Another line of work examines the collateral consequences of parental incarceration for families and children.
-He and colleagues have found parental incarceration to increase risks of depression, delinquency, marijuana and other hard drug use, and future crime and incarceration.
+A continuing line of work has examined the collateral consequences of parental incarceration for families and children.
+Swisher and colleagues have found parental incarceration to increase risks of depression, delinquency, marijuana and other hard drug use, and future crime and incarceration.
 These studies have been published in journals such as Criminology, Addiction, and the Journal of Research on Adolescence.
-He was recently invited to speak about this research at the White House, as part of a NSF and American Bar Foundation sponsored conference “Parental Incarceration in the United States: Bringing Together Research and Policy to Reduce Collateral Costs to Children.”
+He was invited to speak about this research at the White House as part of an NSF and American Bar Foundation sponsored conference “Parental Incarceration in the United States: Bringing Together Research and Policy to Reduce Collateral Costs to Children.”

 - Associations of Fathers’ History of Incarceration with Sons' Incarceration and Arrest Among Black, White, and Hispanic Males in the United States

 - Father’s Incarceration and Youth Delinquency and Depression: Examining Differences by Race and Ethnicity